 \section{Limitations and Future Work}

-This study is limited by the discretisation of continuous prosodic features into three levels and reliance on the TextrolSpeech annotation, which restricts granularity and may underestimate the richness of prosodic encoding.
-The use of a simple probing network also illustrates the paradox: while low-capacity networks ensure interpretability by attributing performance to accessible information encoded, they may fail to uncover information that is encoded in a more complex way.
-In contrast, more powerful probing networks could reveal more hidden information but make it harder to determine whether the success stems from the representation investigated or the network itself.
-Future work can investigate this trade-off by comparing probing networks of different complexity.
-Alternative datasets, fine-grained or regression-based probing methods can also be studied, and more refined feature categorisations to address overlapping features like \textbf{Pitch} and \textbf{Tempo} can be developed.
+This study is limited by the discretisation of continuous prosodic features into three levels and its reliance on TextrolSpeech annotations.
+This approach restricts granularity and may underestimate the richness of prosodic encoding.
+Furthermore, the use of a simple probing network presents a paradox: while low-capacity networks ensure interpretability by attributing performance to easily accessible information, they may fail to uncover information encoded a more complex ways.
+In contrast, more powerful probing networks could reveal hidden information, but they make it harder to determine whether classification success stems from the representation itself or the network's capacity.
+Future work will investigate this trade-off by comparing probing networks of varying complexities.
+Additionally, alternative datasets and fine-grained or regression-based probing methods could be explored.
+Developing more refined feature categorisations to address overlapping features, such as \textbf{Pitch} and \textbf{Tempo}, is another critical direction for future research.